Varicoceles in Children

-When veins inside the spermatic cord aren't working properly, the veins can swell.
+When veins inside the spermatic cord aren't working correctly, the veins can swell.
 The spermatic cord joins each testicle to the body.
 Veins in the cord normally take blood back to the heart.
 Tiny valves inside the veins keep the blood flowing in the right direction.
-Valves that don't fully close let the blood to flow slowly or pool inside the veins.
+Valves that don't fully close let the blood flow slowly or pool inside the veins.
 This buildup of blood causes the veins to swell.

 A varicocele most often occurs in the left testicle.
 This may be because of the angle at which blood from the scrotum enters the kidney veins.
 It can cause pressure to build up in the scrotum.

 The veins in the scrotum may have valve problems or missing valves.
 Teen boys grow so quickly that the testicles need more blood than normal.
 If the veins have even small problems, they may not be able to move the extra blood quickly enough.

 Other problems in groin anatomy may also increase the pressure inside the veins and cause swelling.
 In rare cases, swollen lymph nodes can block blood flow in the veins of the scrotum and cause pain.

 What are the symptoms of a varicocele in a child?

 Most boys with a varicocele don't have any symptoms.
 When they do occur, symptoms can include:

 Heavy feeling in the testicles that gets worse during or after exercise